 Above: Frank’s Hallmark Milner And Ram Power Wagon

 Think the off-road truck camper trail ends where the Jeep trails begin?
 Think again.
-Frank Ross tells us that there’s almost nowhere his Dodge Power Wagon and Hallmark Milner LX can’t go.
+Frank Ross tells us that there’s almost nowhere his Ram Power Wagon and Hallmark Milner LX can’t go.
 If there’s enough room for his full-sized truck, he can get through.

 The Jeeps can go a bit further, but Frank Ross and his truck camper can go places where other RVs wouldn’t even dream.
 And don’t think for a second that Frank is afraid to scratch his Power Wagon to get there.
 He’s already been there, and scratched that.

 “I’m the type of guy who avoids RV parks and crowds and likes to get out into the boonies.”

 Above: Frank and Scout in Yosemite National Park, California

 I got my first truck camper around 1992, an old twenty-year old eight-foot Six-Pac.
 With the Six-Pac I had a one-ton Chevy with an eight-foot bed.
 We had that camper for maybe five or six years.
 Then we sold it and we didn’t have a camper until 2006.
 That was a long spell in between campers.

 Now, the kids are grown and gone, so my wife, our dog, and I thought it would be fun to get a small camper.
 Our Hallmark is the perfect camper for two people and a little dog.
 We can get off the beaten path where it’s not crowded.
 I’m the type of guy who avoids RV parks and crowds and likes to get out into the boonies.